HectorDuarte911/Proyecto-Wall-E/README.md

  + A save and load buttons to save a pixel art or load a save one
  + Autocompleted

- The visal part detected the text introduced in the text editor , then the interpret ejecute the function introduced than change th *Paint* part status, then all the change are rreport to the visual part to ajust the representation.
+ The visual part detected the text introduced in the text editor , then the interpret ejecute the function introduced than change th *Paint* part status, then all the change are report to the visual part to ajust the representation.

  ⌨️**What commands are allowed now?**
  (!Important! we going to named the cursor of the pixel art Walle)